Amarannaya/Grandida_Project/README.md

 Additional Information:
 * __Contract compilation__ : <br><br>
-Use Remix Ethereum IDE or truffle migrate to compile and deploy.
+Use Remix Ethereum IDE or truffle migrate in vscode to compile and deploy.
 Then copy the contract address and paste in 'client/src/config.js'.

 * __Setup Infura__ : <br><br>